kumuluz/kumuluzee-samples/jax-rs/README.md

 # KumuluzEE JAX-RS REST service sample

-> Develop a REST service using standard JAX-RS 2 API and pack it as a KumuluzEE microservice
+> Develop a REST service using standard JAX-RS 2 API and pack it as a KumuluzEE microservice.

 The objective of this sample is to show how to develop a REST service using standard JAX-RS 2 API and pack it as a KumuluzEE microservice.
 The tutorial will guide you through the necessary steps.
 You will add KumuluzEE dependencies into pom.xml.
 To develop the REST service, you will use the standard JAX-RS 2 API.
 Required knowledge: basic familiarity with JAX-RS 2 and basic concepts of REST and JSON.

 ## Requirements

 In order to run this example you will need the following: